 Today in Tribe History: July 21, 2004

-2004 – Grady Sizemore makes his Major League debut and pops up to second base to end the ball game in his lone plate appearance as the Chicago White Sox thump Indians, 14-0, in Cleveland.
+Grady Sizemore makes his Major League debut and pops up to second base in his lone plate appearance as the Chicago White Sox thump the Indians, 14-0, at home in Cleveland.

 The White Sox jumped on Cliff Lee for seven runs on nine hits in four-plus innings of work, dropping the Cleveland starter’s record to 10-2 on the year.
 A pair of singles and a sacrifice fly in the first drove in three runs to give the Sox an early lead.
 Carlos Lee hit a two-run home run in the third to make it a 5-0 game.
-He led off the fifth with another home run off of Lee and, after the Indians Lee hit Carl Everett, the late Jeriome Robertson took over on the mound and retired just one batter, fueling the fire with a double, a single, a sacrifice fly, a double, and then a home run by John Valentin.
-Another hit by pitch immediately after a long ball ended Robertson’s outing.
+He led off the fifth with another home run off of Lee and after the Indians’ Lee hit Carl Everett, Jeriome Robertson took over on the mound and fueled the fire with a double, a single, a sacrifice fly, a double, a pop up for the first out of the inning, and then a home run by John Valentin and another hit by pitch immediately after a long ball to end Robertson’s outing.

-The Pale Hose added a single run off of Bob Howry in two and one-third innings on the mound and two more off of reliever Matt Miller in two innings of work.
-The 14 runs allowed for Tribe pitching came just one night after the Indians scored 14 of their own against the Anaheim Angels.
+The Sox added a single run off of Bob Howry in two and one-third innings on the mound and two more off of reliever Matt Miller in two innings of work.
+The 14 runs allowed for Tribe pitching came just one night after they scored 14 of their own on the Anaheim Angels.

-1980: C.C.
+1980 – C.C.
 Sabathia is born in Vallejo, California.
-He is the Indians’ first round pick, 20th overall, in the 1998 draft before spending seven and a half seasons on the Cleveland roster as their ace starter and 2007 Cy Young winner.
+He will be the Indians’ first round pick, 20th overall, in the 1998 draft before spending seven and a half seasons on the Cleveland roster.